joshbrunty/joshbrunty.github.io/_posts/2025-8-2-marshallsdatadrivenupset.md

 ## 7. Conclusion: Engineering the Underdog Triumph

-By fusing cutting-edge AI pipelines with gridiron strategy, underdog programs can level the playing field—turning limited resources and hostile crowds into opportunity.
-This deep-dive blueprint not only targets a Week 1 upset at Sanford Stadium but also validates itself against one of college football’s most storied surprises.
+By fusing cutting-edge AI pipelines with gridiron strategy, underdog programs can level the playing field turning limited resources and hostile crowds into opportunity.
+This deep-dive blueprint not only lays out the path to a Week 1 upset at Sanford Stadium, but also validates itself against two similar opponents.

 The next chapter of Marshall’s legacy is waiting to be written—one data-driven snap at a time.